AOSP: Reason why it is the best OS for enterprise mobility

 There are two Android families.

-The first one is the Open Handset Alliance (OHA), also known as Google-certified version of the Android operating system where manufacturers need to follow Google’s terms & conditions.
-The second one is the Android Open Source Project (AOSP), which is the open source version of Android that does not include Google Mobile Services, and anyone can fork it as they want, freely.
+The first one is the Open Handset Alliance (OHA), also known as the Google-certified version of the Android operating system where manufacturers need to follow Google’s terms & conditions.
+The second one is the Android Open Source Project (AOSP), which is the open-source version of Android that does not include Google Mobile Services, and anyone can fork it as they want, freely.